pmonnahan/AncInf/README.md

     pip3 install --user snakemake pyaml at the command line on MSI.

+## Data preparation

+We assume that the reference VCF file has been filtered, phased, and indexed.

+The query data for ancestry inference should be provided in PLINK format.
+Additionally, SNPs with substantial missing data (e.g. >10%) should be removed from the data.

 ## Running the workflow
 Clone this repository to the location where you want to store the output of the pipeline.